 Somehow, August is nearly at its mid-point, and after a day at Lake George this weekend, I'm wondering: Do people actually get sick of summer?
-I first saw evidence of our sunny season was wrapping up a few weeks ago when I stepped foot in … Continue reading Do people actually get sick of summer?
+I first saw evidence our sunny season was wrapping up a few weeks ago when I stepped foot in Michael's … Continue reading Do people actually get sick of summer?

 Last week, I pulled out a journal I haven’t read in ages: my “Chicken Soup for the Teenage Soul Journal.”
 Less than half of it is full, but the stuff I did pay attention to speaks to what I valued: I filled out the sections … Continue reading Follow your bliss, 24/7 (apparently)